-- 1. Doctors wishing to apply for entry to recognised specialty training in the UK, leading to an entry on the Specialist Register or doctors wishing to apply for non-substantive posts in the UK (such as Locum Appointment Service or Staff Grade). - 2.
+- 1. Doctors wishing to apply for entry to recognised specialty training in the UK, leading to an entry on the Specialist Register or doctors appointed to supernumerary or Locum Appointment Training (LAT) post approved by the Deanery/LETB or FTSTA posts. - 2.
 Doctors who wish to train in the UK for a limited period outside of a recognised specialty training programme and who are able to fund the training (normally through government grant or stipend). - Doctors who have made an application to the GMC for a Certificate of Eligibility for Specialist Registration (CESR) and who have been recommended to a undertake a further period of training.
 (Doctors in this category should look at the specific information in section 6c.).